 Former customers of UBS Financial Services advisor Dimitrios Michelis are seeking more than $5.8 million in damages following allegations of significant investment misconduct.
 These claims involve high-risk Real Estate Investment Trusts (REITs) and “selling away” practices that reportedly left investors facing devastating financial losses.

-If you believe your financial advisor sold you investments outside of their firm’s oversight, our selling away attorneys at Meyer Wilson Werning are reviewing these claims now.
-Contact us for a free and confidential consultation to find out if you have grounds for recovery.
+If you believe your financial advisor at UBS sold you investments outside of firm oversight, the attorneys at Meyer Wilson Werning are experienced in UBS Financial Services claims and are reviewing investor complaints now.
+Contact us today for a free and confidential consultation, and you pay nothing unless we recover for you.

 What Are the Specific Allegations Against Dimitrios Michelis?